kean/Nuke/README.md

 let prefetcher = ImagePrefetcher(destination: .diskCache)
 ```

+When the user leaves the screen, you can either continue/stop prefetching, or you can pause it using `prefetcher.isPaused` property.
+The prefetching will finish outstanding tasks (by default, there are only 2 at a time), and pause the rest.

 > On iOS, you can use [prefetching APIs](https://developer.apple.com/reference/uikit/uitableviewdatasourceprefetching) in combination with `ImagePrefetcher` to automate the process.

 ### Progressive Decoding